1991 World Series: Game 3

+The Braves' David Justice scored the winning walk-off run in Game 3, the first of an eventual four combined walk-off wins in the series by both teams.

 In what is considered one of the greatest World Series games ever played, the Braves outlasted the Twins in a thrilling 12-inning battle in the first World Series game played in the Deep South.
 This game matched Minnesota's 20-game winner Scott Erickson against Atlanta's late-season hero Steve Avery.
 In the NLCS, Avery had not allowed a run to the Pirates in 16 1/3 innings of work, winning Game 2 and Game 6 and garnering series MVP honors.
 Erickson made one start in the ALCS, taking a no decision in Game 3.

 Going into the three games in Atlanta, Twins manager Tom Kelly said that managing without the designated-hitter rule was "right up there with rocket science".

 In a play reminiscent of Game 2, Dan Gladden led off the game by reaching on a fielding mistake.
 He lifted a fly ball toward right-center field where David Justice and Ron Gant both went to catch it, but neither called for the ball and it dropped between them.
 Gladden reached third standing up, and Chuck Knoblauch subsequently flied out to allow him to score the first run of the game and end Avery's scoreless innings streak.

 The Braves got the run back in the second when Greg Olson scored on Rafael Belliard's single.
 Justice led off the fourth with his first World Series home run, and the Braves led for the first time in the Series, 2–1.
 In the fifth, the Braves scored again when Lonnie Smith homered.
 Erickson was pulled from the game after allowing Terry Pendleton and Justice to reach base, on a walk and an error by Knoblauch on a ground ball that should have ended the inning.
 David West entered the game and walked two consecutive batters, forcing home an unearned run (charged to Erickson) and leaving the bases loaded for Terry Leach, who struck out Mark Lemke to end the inning.
 With the score 4–1, the Braves looked to close it out.
 As it turned out, the game was just beginning.